 Computer updates and some data entry, filing, mailings to centers and adjunct faculty, assisting with faculty development conferences, and general office work.

-Provide support for volunteer and general student programs.
-Responsibilities include general office work, receptionist duties, event promotion and special projects.
-Looking for students who will demonstrate excellent customer service skills on the phone and in person and who are comfortable in a fast-paced, flexible student-centered environment.
+Provide support for the Offices of Civic Engagement, Multicultural Engagement, and Student Activities.
+Responsibilities include receptionist duties and performing general office work such as conducting research, completing special projects, and assisting with the development of campus programs.
+The Geisinger Student Leadership Center (GSLC) is looking for students who will demonstrate excellent customer service skills on the phone and in person and who are comfortable with a fast-paced and flexible student-centered environment.

 General office skills needed, computer, phone, copier and waiting room host/receptionist duties.